PowerShell/Community-Blog/Posts/2021/10/tfl-secrets.md

 ```

 As you can see, it is straightforward to create a new credential object using a password retrieved from the vault.
+This code creates a new PSCredential object, because that is what PowerShell cmdlets use to authenticate remoting sessions.
-You can use the credential object's **GetNetworkCredential()** method to retrieve the plain text password.
+You can use the credential object's `GetNetworkCredential()` method to retrieve the plain text password.

-The first time you create a vault, the secrets module requires you to specify a vault password.
+If you are running this code, the first time you create a vault, the secrets module requires you to specify a vault password.
 Depending on what sequence of commands you enter and how quickly, you may be asked to re-enter your vault password.
+d

 ## Using Metadata